OpenMx/OpenMx/docs/source/MultipleGroups_Path.rst

 ^^^^^^^^^^^^^^^^^^^

 As before, we include the OpenMx package using a ``require`` statement.
 We first fit a heterogeneity model, allowing differences in both the mean and covariance structure of the two groups.
 As we are interested whether the two structures can be equated, we have to specify the models for the two groups, named ``group1`` and ``group2`` within another model, named ``bivHet``.
-The structure of the job thus look as follows, with two ``mxModel`` commands as arguments of another ``mxModel`` command.
+The structure of the job thus looks as follows, with two ``mxModel`` commands as arguments of another ``mxModel`` command.
 Note that ``mxModel`` commands are unlimited in the number of arguments.

 .. code-block:: r